COMMUNITY LEADERSHIP PROGRAM

 ▶ Read Less

 CommUniverCity San Jose hosted a fair with SJSU faculty, students, and community members to engage senior citizens in wellness education, screenings and physical activity demonstrations.
-Activities include blood pressure screenings and education, balance and gait assessments and education, mood assessment and education, hearing loss and communication strategies, nutrition education, and Medicare preventative services.
+Activities included blood pressure screenings and education, balance and gait assessments and education, mood assessment and education, hearing loss and communication strategies, nutrition education, and Medicare preventative services.

 ● Blog Post: June 14, 2018, Standout Social Work Student: Kevin Nad

-SJSU Faculty and Students provide environmental education activities for the community.
+In this event, SJSU Faculty and Students provide environmental education activities for the community.
 A happy, safe, physically distant, but socially connected Earth Day from all of us at CommUniverCity!

 SJSU In keeping with the spirit of sustainability, CommUniverCity is assembling garden education kits for 4th through 6th graders for distribution to families in Central San José in 2020, growing carrots, cauliflower, kale, and beans.